francissibal/Credit_Card_Fraud_Analysis/README.md

 ### Drill-Through on California: Within California (the state with the highest total fraud amount):

-Top Cities: Glendale, San Diego, and San Jose are the top cities for the number of fraudulent incidents.
+**Top Cities:** Glendale, San Diego, and San Jose are the top cities for the number of fraudulent incidents.

-Top Merchant Exposure: The merchant “Romaguera, Cruickshank and Greenholt” had the highest exposure to fraudulent transactions, with $6.7K in disputed charges.
+**Top Merchant Exposure:** The merchant “Romaguera, Cruickshank and Greenholt” had the highest exposure to fraudulent transactions, with $6.7K in disputed charges.
 This indicates a fraud hotspot where prevention measures could be strengthened.

-High-Risk Professions: Legitimate cardholders in specialized professions such as Wellsite Geologist and Occupational Therapist were disproportionately targeted, suggesting fraudsters may focus on groups with higher incomes or specific spending patterns.
+**High-Risk Professions:** Cardholders in specialized professions such as Wellsite Geologist and Occupational Therapist were disproportionately targeted, suggesting fraudsters may focus on groups with higher incomes or specific spending patterns.

 ### Transactional Patterns
-Monthly Trends: Fraudulent transactions fluctuate throughout the year, with notable peaks in March, May, and October.
+**Monthly Trends:** Fraudulent transactions fluctuate throughout the year, with notable peaks in March, May, and October.

-Behavioral Pattern: A common fraud signature was identified: Many fraudulent charges are low-value transactions but occur at unusual distances from the cardholder’s normal location.
+**Behavioral Pattern:** A common fraud signature was identified: Many fraudulent charges are low-value transactions but occur at unusual distances from the cardholder’s normal location.
 This suggests card-not-present fraud or account takeover activity, where stolen credentials are first tested with small purchases before larger fraudulent attempts.

 ### Recommendations
 Based on the analysis, the following actions are recommended: